(I may earn a small commission from the products mentioned in this post.)

 I have never heard or read about anyone returning to football post TKR.
 Flag football and touch football are certainly an option.

-Like basketball, you run the risk of putting yourself in harms way colliding in to other players.
+Like basketball, you run the risk of putting yourself in harms way possibly colliding with other players.
 I prefer to play catch, throw grandkids passes and occasionally assume the roll of “all-time passer” in a game of 3 on 3.

 When I was a young athlete, running stairs was a part of my training for several sports.
 Usually they were concrete steps or metal bleachers (both high impact with little give).